DistrictDataLabs/yellowbrick/docs/quickstart.rst

 .. image:: images/quickstart/bikeshare_ols_residuals.png

 The residuals plot shows the error against the predicted value, and allows us to look for heteroskedasticity in the model; e.g. regions in the target where the error is greatest.
 The shape of the residuals can strongly inform us where OLS (ordinary least squares) is being most strongly effected by the components of our model (namely the features).
-In this case, we can see the lower the predicted value (the lower the number of riders), the lower the error, but the higher the number of predicted riders, the higher the error.
+In this case, we can see that the lower the predicted value (the lower the number of riders), the lower the error, but the higher the number of predicted riders, the higher the error.
 This indicates that our model has more noise in certain regions of the target or that two variables are colinear, meaning that they are injecting error as the noise in their relationship changes.

 The residuals plot also shows how the model is injecting error, the bold horizontal line at ``residuals = 0`` is no error, and any point above or below that line indicates the magnitude of error.
 For example, most of the residuals are negative, and since the score is computed as ``actual - expected``, this means that the expected value is bigger than the actual value most of the time, e.g. that our model is primarily guessing more than the actual number of riders.
 Moreover, there is a very interesting boundary along the top right of the residuals graph, indicating an interesting affect in model space; possibly that some feature is strongly weighted in the region of that model.